Get the free e-book 'What Kite Is That?' by Tim Parish, when you

 We've been to few kite festivals over the years and taken plenty of photos.
+Mainly from or near the Semaphore Jetty in South Australia.
 There's a few Deltas among them, so see below for a few examples which show some of the variety we saw.

 A typical large Delta here, with the sail area put to good use!
 Arty details over a colorful geometric backdrop.
-These kites always look good with the sun's rays penetrating the sail and lighting up the artwork.
+Looking great with the sun's rays penetrating and lighting up the artwork.

-This Delta shows show creativity in the form of the sail as well as the artwork!
+The next Delta shows show creativity in the form of the sail as well as the artwork...

-The trailing edges of the kite are also the flaming trailing edges of the Firebird's wings.
-That flaming Firebird's tail might not do a whole lot for stability, but it sure completes the illusion of a bird in flight!
+The trailing edges of the kite are also the flaming wings of this Firebird.
+That flaming tail might not do a whole lot for stability, but it sure completes the illusion of a bird in flight!
 The beak of the bird coincides with the nose of the kite as well.

 This Delta also sports some clever art work.
 In this case, there is nothing at all to distract from the art.
 No keel and no tail.